August 21, 2017 by John Fernandez

 This wide reach, along with the more than 10 years of experience using robot-assisted techniques, positions Baptist Health’s surgeons as renowned experts and pioneers in their fields who draw other surgeons, nurses and technicians to Miami Beach to learn from them at the Miami Robotics Symposium.

-“This is our fourth Symposium, and planning for each one shows us all how far we have come as surgeons and how much robotic surgery has improved for patients and surgeons over the last decade,” said Ricardo Estape, M.D., a gynecologic cancer surgeon and medical director of Baptist Health’s Center for Robotic Surgery.
+“This is our fourth Symposium, and planning for each one shows us all how far we have come as surgeons and how much robotic surgery has improved for patients and surgeons over the last decade,” said Ricardo Estape, M.D., a gynecologic cancer surgeon at Baptist Health’s Center for Robotic Surgery.

 Sharing Information Benefits Patients